 Isn’t a Parent PLUS Loan a Federal Student Loan?

 While a Parent PLUS loan is a federal loan through the federal government, the repayment options are far more limited than what they are on most other federal loans.
 Income-driven repayment is an option on a Parent Plus loan, but the payments are essentially double what they would be if your child took out a federal direct loan.
 Repayment plans like PAYE are not an option.
-Instead, the only income-driven repayment plan available for a Parent PLUS loan is ICR.
+Instead, the only income-driven repayment plan available for a Parent PLUS loan is Income-Contingent Repayment (ICR).
 This plan requires 20% of your discretionary income to go towards student loans.

 Parent PLUS loans are note eligible for Public Service Student Loan Forgiveness, though the loan can be consolidated into a new loan that is eligible.
 The process is a headache, but it can be done.